Leo Aloysius Pursley: Priesthood

-Auxiliary Bishop and Bishop of Fort Wayne-South Bend
+Auxiliary Bishop of Fort Wayne

-On July 22, 1950, Pursley was appointed as an auxiliary bishop of the Diocese of Fort Wayne and titular bishop of Hadrianopolis in Pisidia by Pope Pius XII.
-He received his episcopal consecration on September 19, 1950, from Archbishop Amleto Cicognani, with Bishops Noll and Joseph M. Marling serving as co-consecrators.
+On July 22, 1950, Pursley was appointed as an auxiliary bishop of Fort Wayne and titular bishop of Hadrianopolis in Pisidia by Pope Pius XII.
+He received his episcopal consecration at the Cathedral of the Immaculate Conception in Fort Wayne on September 19, 1950, from Archbishop Amleto Cicognani, with Bishops Noll and Joseph M. Marling serving as co-consecrators.

+Bishop of Fort Wayne-South Bend

 Following the death of Bishop Noll, Pursley was named bishop of what was now the Diocese of Fort Wayne-South Bend on December 29, 1956.
-His installation took place at the Cathedral of the Immaculate Conception in Fort Wayne on February 26, 1957.
+His installation took place at the Cathedral of the Immaculate Conception on February 26, 1957.
 Pursley attended all four sessions of the Second Vatican Council in Rome from 1962 to 1965.

-Retirement and legacy
+Personal life, retirement, and legacy

+Pursley resided in Fort Wayne's historic Robert M. Feustel Home for twenty years.

 On August 24, 1976, Pope Paul VI accepted Pursley's resignation as bishop of Fort Wayne-South Bend.
 Leo Pursley died in Fort Wayne on November 15, 1998, at age 96.

-In 2008, it was revealed in court papers that Pursley in 1972 wrote to Bishop John Marshall of the Diocese of Burlington about Edward Paquette, a priest of the Diocese of Fort Wayne-South Bend.
+In 2008, it was revealed in court papers that Pursley in 1972 wrote to Bishop John Marshall of the Diocese of Burlington about Reverend Edward Paquette, a priest of the Diocese of Fort Wayne-South Bend.
 Paquette wanted to transfer to Vermont.
 Pursley warned Marshall that Paquette had been accused of molesting boys and should, if accepted in Vermont, be kept away from children.
 Marshall allowed Paquette to transfer, but ignored Pursley's advice.
 In 2008, the Diocese of Burlington paid out a $8.7 million settlement to a Vermont sexual abuse victim of Paquette.